-In order to for an image to be searchable from your website's Advanced Search Page or the global search tool at the http://www.photoshelter.com homepage, you must explicitly mark it as searchable.
-Marking an image as searchable also improves its chances of being indexed by a search engine such as Google.
+In order for an image to be searchable from your website's Search Page or the global search tool on the PhotoShelter homepage, you must explicitly mark it as searchable.
+Marking an image as searchable also improves its chances of being indexed by a search engine like Google.

-This distinction makes it possible for you to keep a tightly edited list of galleries on your website, but still have your full archive available via search.
+This distinction makes it possible for you to keep a tightly edited list of galleries in your portfolio, but still have your full archive available via search.
 On the flip side, this also allows you to have certain images viewable to anyone who visits your website, but not have these images visible via a global search.

 Changing Image Searchability